saulrichardson/solstice/README.md

 make down
 ```

-The gateway runs on http://localhost:8000 and provides API access to the processing capabilities.
+The gateway provides API access to the processing capabilities.

 **Note for Colima users:** The Makefile will automatically restart Colima if Docker is unresponsive.